jo7ueb/py-wallet-toolbox/test-analysis/ai_test_comparison_report.md

   - Alignment: 0.00%

 **Critical Issues:**
-  - [HIGH] Python test is missing verifications: a.inputs, a.outputs, r.totalActions
+  - [HIGH] Python test is missing verifications: r.totalActions, a.inputs, a.outputs
-  - [HIGH] Python test is missing operations: wallet.list_actions
+  - [HIGH] Python test is missing operations: wallet.listActions

 **Differences:**
   - Operation count: TS has 1, PY has 0
   - Verification count: TS has 3, PY has 4

 **Suggestions:**
-  - Add verifications for: a.inputs, a.outputs, r.totalActions
+  - Add verifications for: r.totalActions, a.inputs, a.outputs
-  - Add operations: wallet.list_actions
+  - Add operations: wallet.listActions

 **Explanation:**